 How have we arrived at the initial masterplan proposal?

-The initial masterplan proposal is the result of three years of ongoing community consultation, and working with experts in ecology, hydrology, business modelling, landscape architecture and green technologies to see what we can and should create on the Northern Roots site.
+Northern Roots shared its initial masterplan proposals for the 160-acre Northern Roots site in August 2021.
+The initial masterplan was the result of three years of ongoing community consultation, and work with experts in ecology, hydrology, business modelling, landscape architecture and green technologies to explore what we can and should create on the Northern Roots site.